ZX-COLA/DeepDRP/README.md

 ```
 ### BLAST+ executables

-We only provide the Linux version psi-blast in the software, if you are a MacOS or Windows user, please replace the whole psi-blast tool in the lib folder.
+please download the whole psi-blast tool in the lib folder.
 Download and install BLAST+.
 Installers and source code are available from https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.

+In predict.py file:
+line 312, variable db_path is the path of the database(blast).
+line 315, variable balst_path is the path of the psi-blast tools.

 ### Download model weights